-Stock options generally vest over a four-year period and expire ten years from the date of grant.
+Stock options generally vest over a four-year period and expire in October 2026.
 The Board of Directors has the discretion to provide for accelerated vesting.
 At December 31, 2018, there were 927,059 shares available for future grant under the Plan.